Street Coordinator Role & Responsibilities

 Please follow the government guidance that can be found HERE.

 North Devon Council are advising that wearing a mask may be beneficial in preventing the spread of COVID-19 to others but may not prevent you from catching the disease if you are wearing the mask.
-In light of this, we at BCN are going to endeavor to have a small supply of masks available from June that our volunteers who do not have access to one already, can have.
-If you wear a mask and gloves, please be mindful how you dispose of these after touching potentially contaminated surfaces.
+If you wear a mask and/ or gloves, please be mindful how you dispose of these after touching potentially contaminated surfaces.

 We also ask that you keep up to date on the latest safety guidance so that if you have contact with a resident that does not have access to television or the internet you are able to provide them with up-to-date information.